JoshLmao/SimpleUnityBrowser/README.md

 # Simple Unity browser #

 This is a simple embedded browser plugin.
 It is based on CefGlue, and using a background process to render web pages.

+The plugin was developed initially for some projects of [Jedium](https://jedium.com/), but we decided to open-source it.

   |
 ------------- | -------------